13 Best Biology Games For Better Learning | 2023 Edition

 Available at: Amazon

-LeapForg Explorer is another great game for learning about marine life and food-chain.
-It features several mini-games, where players have to identify different types of sea creatures based on their specific characteristics and understand the food chain.
-As they progress with mini-games, they will earn fuel for the bus, which will take them to different locations: coral reef, continental shelf, open ocean, etc.
+LeapForg Explorer is an excellent game for learning about marine life and food chains.
+It offers several engaging mini-games where players identify sea creatures based on their unique characteristics and learn about the food chain.

-Students gain knowledge about water animals using tools like cameras and x-rays.
-Overall, the game is quite engaging, but certain stages are somehow less appealing than the others.
+Students gain knowledge about water animals using tools like cameras and X-rays.
+While the game is overall engaging, some stages may be less appealing than others.

 Price: Free